 A coming-of-age story with a twist, revealing the greyness we create to make sense of the world.
 Katie is the only child of two loving parents.
 Katie is cheeky, funny, and wants to be one of the boys.
 Her housing estate is small and is filled with young families who make up the maisonettes, flats, and houses.
 The transition to teenage life brings Katie and her friends to places they did not expect when they push the boundaries of their circle and try on a maturity they are not yet ready for.

-Cast: Ruby Conway Dunne, Molly Byrne, Alex Grendon, Alicia Weaver
+CAST: Ruby Conway Dunne, Molly Byrne, Alex Grendon, Alicia Weaver

 Listen to our podcast with Director Claire Frances Byrne and Producer Ruth Coady.

-Never Stop The Action
+Never Stop the Action

 (WRI/DIR: Paul Rowley)